endatabas/endb-book/src/sql/operators.md

 ## MATCH (Containment)

-`MATCH` returns `true` if the value on the left contains the value on the right, at the top level.
+`MATCH` returns `TRUE` if the value on the left contains the value on the right, at the top level.
 Note that a top-level array to the right of the `MATCH` refers to a set of values that all need to match, not a literal array.

-The following expressions return `true`:
+The following expressions return `TRUE`:

 ```sql
 SELECT 'foo' MATCH 'foo';